woohoolabs/yin/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Gitter][ico-gitter]][link-gitter]

 **Woohoo Labs.
-Yin is a PHP framework which helps you to build beautifully crafted JSON:API-s.**
+Yin is a PHP framework which helps you to build beautifully crafted JSON:APIs.**

 ## Table of Contents